ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 There are at least two kinds of games: finite and infinite.
 A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play.
 Finite games are those instrumental activities - from sports to politics to wars - in which the participants obey rules, recognize boundaries and announce winners and losers.
 The infinite game - there is only one - includes any authentic interaction, from touching to culture, that changes rules, plays with boundaries and exists solely for the purpose of continuing the game.

 ### 158 - How To Fail at Almost Everything And Still Win Big - Scott Adams

+### 159 - The Flaw of Averages - Sam L. Savage

+### 160 - Location is (Still) Everything - David R. Bell

+Wharton professor and marketing expert David R. Bell argues that the way we use the Internet is still largely shaped by the physical world we inhabit.

+### 161 - In The Plex: How Google Thinks, Works, and Shapes Our Lives - Steven Levy

+### 162 - Making Learning Whole: How Seven Principles of Teaching Can Transform Education - David Perkins

+### 163 - Into The Woods: How Stories Work and Why We Tell Them - John Yorke

+Here he takes us on a journey to the heart of storytelling, revealing that there truly is a unifying shape to narrative forms - one that echoes the fairytale journey into the woods and, like any great art, comes from deep within.

+### 164 - Predictably Irrational: The Hidden Forces That Shape Our Decisions - Dan Ariely

+Challenges readers' assumptions about making decisions based on rational thought.

+### 165 - In Search of Excellence - Tom Peters and Robert H. Waterman, Jr.

+In 1982, at the time of publication of In Search of Excellence, America was looking to Japan as the rising economic force.
+American businesses were studying Japanese management techniques and looking to learn from their successes.

+In Search of Excellence went against this trend, by focusing on American companies and studying what made the most successful American companies successful.

+### 166 - The Myth of Sisyphus - Albert Camus

+Camus introduces his philosophy of the absurd, that life is inherently devoid of meaning and consequently absurd, but humans will nevertheless forever search for meaning.

+### 167 - The Fall - Albert Camus

+His crisis, and his ultimate "fall" from grace, was meant to invoke, in secular terms, the fall of man from the Garden of Eden.
+The Fall explores themes of innocence, imprisonment, non-existence, and truth.
+In a eulogy to Albert Camus, existentialist philosopher Jean-Paul Sartre described the novel as "perhaps the most beautiful and the least understood" of Camus' books.

+### 168 - On Writing: A Memoir of the Craft - Stephen King

+On Writing is organized into five sections: "C.V.", in which King highlights events in his life that influenced his writing career; "What Writing Is", in which King urges the reader to take writing seriously; "Toolbox", which discusses English mechanics; "On Writing", in which King details his advice to aspiring writers; and "On Living: A Postscript", in which King describes his van accident and how it affected his life.